vaisakh-prod/subtitles/README.md

 # Subtitle Conversion Tool (Dockerized Fork)

-This repository is a Dockerized fork of a subtitle conversion tool.
+This repository is a Dockerized fork of a subtitle conversion tool @ https://github.com/mantas-done/subtitles.
 The application is configured to perform weak conversions, adhering strictly to the output format with minimal edits to contents.

 ## Installation